jdierks26/Pandas_Exchange_Rates/README.md

 Here is the prompt:

-Exchange Rates The text file Exchrate.txt gives information about the currencies of 49 major countries.
+The text file Exchrate.txt gives information about the currencies of 49 major countries.
 Each line of the file gives the name of a country, the name of its currency, and the number of units of the currency that were equal to one American dollar.
-For instance, one American dollar is equal to 591.4077 Chilean pesos.
+For instance, one American dollar is equal to591.4077 Chilean pesos.
 Use the text file Exchrate.txt in parts (a), (b), and (c).
 The text file gives the exchange rates in September 2014.

 a.
 Write a program that requests the name of a county as input and then displays the name of its currency and its exchange rate.